sunfishcode/basic-text/docs/nfc.md

    specifically want to avoid such situations.

- - Avoiding common application bugs - Normalization eliminates some situations where two strings that look the same contain different codepoints, making content easier to work with.
+ - Avoiding common application bugs - Normalization eliminates some situations where two strings that look the same contain different scalar values, making content easier to work with.

 ## Which normalization form?